 In the series, Strike uses his experience working with the Special Investigation Branch of the British military as a private detective after he leaves the SIB.
 Based out of Denmark Street in London, C.B.
 Strike takes the cases that the police do not.

 The first three novels in the series have been adapted into the first three seasons.
-While the fourth, “Lethal White”, is set to air through four episodes in 2020.
+While the fourth, “Lethal White”, aired in 2020.

 Rowling has stated that she has plans to publish at least ten more novels within the series, so we could be seeing more C.B.
 Strike in the future as well!